 Dara+ – cybernetic computer simulation of Dara.
 More info here.

 DiCaprio Syndrome – any male cast in a role in a movie or music video where they are supposed to be tough, bad-ass or wise, but look far too young, fresh-faced or daft for the part.
-The term comes from the film Titanic where Leonardo DiCaprio was cast as a world-weary traveller despite looking like he’d just graduated from Silver Spoons High.
+The term comes from the film Titanic where Leonardo DiCaprio was cast as a world-weary traveler despite looking like he’d just graduated from Silver Spoons High.

 Expect Us Fondly – the phrase “expect us fondly” doesn’t come from anywhere specific but similar statements are often used at the end of cringeworthy press releases by k-pop groups who are hyping up their audience in anticipation of a forthcoming music video, concert or other activity.
 Variations of this message are often used by Kpopalypse to lampoon the superficial cheesiness and ultra-vapidity of many aspects of k-pop culture.

 Fangirl/fanboy – people who follow k-pop and idolise k-pop idols to the point of irrationality.
 The adulation is superficial and fickle in nature, thus fangirls/fanboys are easily capable of turning their opinion on a dime, suddenly hating their previously loved idols when they are revealed to be normal humans instead of the flawless angelic creations from heaven that they imagine them as.
-Fangirl/boyism is a symptom of mental illness and entire websites are devoted to helping those in the most need.
+Fangirl/boyism is a symptom of mental illness and entire websites have been devoted to helping those in the most need.

 Fap – masturbation.
 Fapping is healthy, fun and also useful for personal sexual research purposes which will pay off later in life (if you can’t get yourself off, how is anyone else expected to know how to?).
 Kpopalypse supports fapping.